RetroCro/TurtleWoW-Mods/README.md

 SuperWoWhook.dll
 UnitXP_SP3.dll
 ```
-If you are using the launcher to setup your mods you may need to also add to the txt file:
+If you are using the launcher to setup your mods you will need to also add to the dlls.txt file:
 ```VfPatcher.dll```

 </details>